Madonna of the Dry Tree: Iconography

-The 15 golden letter A's hanging from the branches are generally interpreted as abbreviations for the Ave Maria ("Hail Mary") prayer.
+The fifteen golden A-shaped letters hanging from the branches are generally interpreted as abbreviations for the Ave Maria ("Hail Mary") prayer.
 Their number may allude to the 150 Hail Mary's recited in the contemporary rosary; that is 15 rounds of 10 decades), although this form did not become popular until 1475, some ten years after Christus' panel.
 Two other interpretations for the A's have been put forth.
 One is that they symbolize arbor or arbore, as other similar devotional works show the trees in an arbor.
-Hugo van der Velden suggests the possibility that the piece might have been commissioned by a member of the confraternity, Anselme Adornes (d.
+The art historian Hugo van der Velden suggests the possibility that the piece might have been commissioned by a member of the confraternity, Anselme Adornes (d.
 1464), whose interest in devotional work is evidenced by his possession of van Eyck's Saint Francis Receiving the Stigmata.

 Ainsworth describes the iconography's darkness as unprecedented in Netherlandish painting.
-The art historian Bernhard Ridderbos sees the panel as a unique "miraculous cult image", rather than a typical late medieval illustration of a biblical scene.
-Its size at 14.7 x 12.4 cm suggests it was almost certainly meant as an intimate personal devotional object with the viewer's attention directed only on the mother, child, and tree; its presentation and immediacy attracts to the point that it becomes a "subjective extension" of reality.
+The art historian Bernhard Ridderbos sees the panel as a unique "miraculous cult image", rather than a typical late-medieval illustration of a biblical scene.
+Its size at 14.7 x 12.4 cm suggests it was almost certainly meant as an intimate personal devotional object with the viewer's attention directed only on the mother, child, and tree.
+Its presentation and immediacy attracts to the point that it becomes a "subjective extension" of reality.

 Dating and attribution

-Most scholars suggested a completion date in the range of the mid-1440s to the early–1460s, based on factors such as the near identical red robe worn by Mary in Christus's Exeter Madonna and that painting's similarities to van Eyck's c.
+Most scholars assume a completion date between mid-1440s and early–1460s, based on factors such as the near identical red robe worn by Mary in Christus's Exeter Madonna and that painting's similarities to van Eyck's c.
 1441 Madonna of Jan Vos.
-A date of 1462-63 or later is most likely correct, based on Christus's relationship with the Confraternity of the Dry Tree, and the stylistic influences from van der Weyden incorporated into Christus's later works.
+A date of 1462—1463 or later is most likely correct, based on Christus's relationship with the Confraternity of the Dry Tree, and the adoption of van der Weyden stylisations in Christus's later works.

-Grete Ring was the first art historian to undertake a complete study of the painting, when in 1919 she definitively attributed to Christus, which has not been challenged since.
+Grete Ring was the first art historian to undertake a complete study of the painting when, in 1919, she definitively attributed it to Christus, which has not been challenged since.

 The panel is very similar to the central panel of a 1620 triptych by Pieter Claeissens the Younger, which may draw from the same sources.

 Provenance

 The painting was in the Ernst Oppler collection, Berlin, before 1919.
 That year Ring published the first analysis of the painting, attributing Christus in her article "Onse Lieve Vrauwe ten Drooghen Boome" for the Zeitschrift für bildende Kunst.
-It passed to the collection of Fritz Thyssen in Mülheim, before it was acquired by the Swiss billionaire Hans Heinrich Von Thyssen for the Museo Thyssen-Bornemisza, Madrid, in 1965.
+It passed to the collection of Fritz Thyssen in Mülheim, before it was acquired in 1965 by the Swiss billionaire Hans Heinrich Von Thyssen for the Museo Thyssen-Bornemisza, Madrid.

-It was exhibited at the National Gallery of Art in Washington, D.C. in October 1981 as part of a loan from the Thyssen‐Bornemisza.
+It was exhibited at the National Gallery of Art in Washington, D.C. in October 1981 while on loan from the Thyssen‐Bornemisza.